apache/flink/docs/dev/connectors/kafka.md

 ### Compatibility

 The modern Kafka connector is compatible with older and newer Kafka brokers through the compatibility guarantees of the Kafka client API and broker.
-The modern Kafka client is compatible with broker versions 0.10.0 or later, depending on the features used.
+The modern Kafka connector is compatible with broker versions 0.11.0 or later, depending on the features used.
 For details on Kafka compatibility, please refer to the [Kafka documentation](https://kafka.apache.org/protocol.html#protocol_compatibility).

 ### Usage